gox6/colab-demos/README.md

 ### Secrets

-The secrets necessary to run the notebooks are specified in the second cell of each notebook, if any.
+The secrets necessary to run the notebooks are specified in the third cell of each notebook, if any.
-IYou need embed secrets in Colab secrets if you run a notebook on Colab.
+* You need to embed secrets in Colab secrets if you run a notebook on Colab.
+* If running the notebook outside Colab the required secrets are expected to be provided as enviromental variables.

 ### Structure
 ```